Your #1 source for hair loss information and clinically proven treatments

 What have I learned from my experiences?
 There are a lot of products out there, that I have tried, to treat hair loss and a lot of them don’t work.
 When researching hair products, ask yourself, does it make sense?
 Have the ingredients been researched and successfully used for hair loss?
 I started this website to share my story and to help others that are losing their hair.
 Let my knowledge and guidance help you.

 I have tried every product I discuss and sell on this website and many others that didn’t make it on the website.
+You can read about my experience with each product at the bottom of each product page.
 What you see on this website is the best of the best.
 Just because one product doesn’t work for you doesn’t mean another will not work also.
 There are no one hundred percent’s in medicine.
 It is impossible to find a specific hair loss treatment that works for everyone.
 During my testing of the different treatments I sell I saw it personally.
 So if you try MHN 9 and it doesn’t work don’t give up.
 Quit using MHN 9 and let’s try something else.
 That philosophy is what has allowed me to keep my hair.

 Look at my experience with Propecia.
 I have been on it for so long that my hairline started to recede again.
 Was it less effective since I had been on it for so long?
 Maybe so.
 Or maybe it is just my age and I am supposed to lose my hairline.
 Not sure.
 But at least I was able to add the violet ray, and other topical formulations, to slow the recession to almost a stop.